About Us

 What is the acceptance process?

-Prospective students participate in a behavior-based interview to assess communication and critical thinking skills.
+Prospective students participate in an interview to assess communication and critical thinking skills.
 This interview is evaluated by a point system.
 Total points assigned to a student include points from the interview, high school and college GPA, and science and math courses taken with a grade of C or better.
 The students with the highest scores are accepted into the program.

 Do I need a college degree to get accepted into the program?